Pregnancy After Tubal Ligation: What Are the Signs, and How Likely Is It?

 Tubal ligation involves blocking, cutting, tying, or sealing your fallopian tubes, preventing eggs from traveling to your uterus.
 This, in turn, prevents fertilization and pregnancy.

-This contraceptive method is highly effective, but not 100% foolproof.
-1 Read on for a look at how tubal ligation works and what the chances of getting pregnant are after getting your tubes tied.
+Read on for a look at how tubal ligation works and what the chances are of getting pregnant after having your tubes tied.

 How tubal ligation works